-The stacked RSU tape can be obtained by ordering PTF UM975n0; where n indicates the release of z/VM Version 5.
+The stacked RSU tape can be obtained by ordering PTF UM97520.

-Check the PSP bucket upgrade VMPTK510 and subset yynnRSU (where yynn is the RSU service level) for the latest RSU available.
+Check the PSP bucket upgrade VMPTK520 and subset yynnRSU (where yynn is the RSU service level) for the latest RSU available.
 For a list of the PTFs included on the RSU, see the service memo from the tape or refer to the RSU-BY-LVL information obtained from the VM service RSU web site at url: